Polycythemia: Overproduction of Red Blood Cells

 What Causes Polycythemia?

-Polycythemia can be caused by several factors, including an overproduction of erythropoietin, a hormone produced by the kidneys that stimulate the production of red blood cells, or a genetic predisposition to the condition.
+Polycythemia can be caused by several factors, including an overproduction of erythropoietin, a hormone produced by the kidneys that stimulates the production of red blood cells, or a genetic predisposition to the condition.

 A.) Primary Polycythemia (also known as polycythemia vera)